Wrestling with God

 For Christians, our faith involves the dynamic interplay of scripture, our own experiences and others’ experiences of God, reason (does it make sense), the insights of tradition, and what we learn from the culture around us (psychology, history, science, literature.)
 These experiences are always subject to further reflection and growth, and that is good news.
 Just as Jesus and his first followers reinterpreted their tradition for their time, that is our calling in our time.

 We can like Jesus grow in wisdom and stature and in the process have a deeper relationship with God and our neighbor.

 Loving God, give me a learning and loving heart.
 Let me we open to new insights.
 Let me be willing to see my faith with new eyes and grow spiritually.
 Amen.

-Bruce Epperly is a Cape Cod pastor, professor, and author of over 50 books including FAITH IN A TIME OF PANDEMIC and GOD ONLINE: A MYSTIC’S GUIDE TO THE INTERNET, and PROCESS THEOLOGY: EMBRACING ADVENTURE WITH GOD.
+Bruce Epperly is a Cape Cod pastor, professor, and author of over 50 books including HOPE BEYOND PANDEMIC, FAITH IN A TIME OF PANDEMIC, GOD ONLINE: A MYSTIC’S GUIDE TO THE INTERNET, and PROCESS THEOLOGY: EMBRACING ADVENTURE WITH GOD.